 We were still attending the Catholic church at this time, although my mother was also attending some other Christian meetings and Bible studies.
-The Catholic church in the town next to ours had a priest that had gotten born again and had also been filled with the Holy Spirit with the evidence of speaking with tongues.
+We sometimes attended “St. Peter's Catholic Church” in Geneva, the town next to the town that we lived in.
+St. Peter's Catholic Church had a priest named “Bill McMahon” that had gotten born again and had also been filled with the Holy Spirit with the evidence of speaking with tongues.
 On one night of the week he held a Christian meeting—not a Mass—where Christians from all backgrounds could come and sing and pray—including singing and praying in tongues—and be taught the Bible and fellowship with one another.

 I went with my mother to the next meeting and at the end of the meeting I went up to the first pew and knelt down so that I could be prayed for to be filled with the Holy Spirit and speak in tongues.
 (If you are not a Catholic, and don't know, the Catholic church has padded kneelers in every pew that pivot down for people to kneel on because at various times during Mass, and at other times as well, it is necessary to kneel.
 You then pivot them up when you are standing or sitting in the pew.)
 The priest and a number of other people, including my mother, then laid their hands on me and began praying over me.
 The priest then gave me the same instructions that my mother had given me, and said to just let the Holy Spirit take my tongue.
 I held my mouth open and tried my best to not say anything or do anything myself, but to just “let the Holy Spirit take my tongue.”
 They prayed over me for quite a while, but once again, nothing happened.
 I went through the rest of junior high school and high school not speaking in tongues, yet believing in speaking in tongues but not understanding why some people could speak in tongues and some did not.